okeowo-cloud/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 1-create_user.sql: script creates the MySQL server user user_0d_1.

 2-create_read_user.sql: script creates the database hbtn_0d_2 and the user user_0d_2, user_0d_2 have SELECT privilege in the database hbtn_0d_2 and the user password set to 'user_0d_2_pwd'

+3-force_name.sql: script creates the table force_name on your MySQL server.